Skip to main content

 August 28, 2013

 U.S. Rep. Mike Thompson (CA-5) today announced grants from the Department of Transportation (DOT) totaling $39.7 million for Charles M. Schulz-Sonoma County Airport.
 The funds will be used to lengthen and improve the safety of the airport's runways.
+The runway project will help the airport accommodate regional jets flying longer distances to and from an increased number of air travel destinations.

 August 28, 2013